etalla/netlify-cms/website/content/docs/hugo.md

 2. Once enabled, select **Settings and usage**, and scroll down to **Registration preferences**.
 You can set this to either **Open** or **Invite only**, but usually **Invite only** is your best bet for a personal site.
 3. If you don't want to create an account, or would like to use an external provider such as GitHub or Google, you can enable those services under **External providers**.
 4. Scroll down to **Services** and click **Enable Git Gateway**.

+### Invite yourself as a user

+Before accessing the CMS, check that your user account is created.
+In your Netlify dashboard, click on **Identity** in the top level menu (https://app.netlify.com/sites/\[your-site-name]/identity).
+There, check whether your email is listed as a user.
+If not, click on the button that says **Invite users** and send yourself an invite.
+Make sure to open it to confirm your email.

 ### Accessing the CMS